the-woneryum/Privacy-Policy/README.md

 Last Updated: July 21, 2026

-This Privacy Policy explains how [App Name] ("the App") collects, uses, and protects user information.
+This Privacy Policy explains how ("the App") collects, uses, and protects user information.
 By using the App, you agree to the terms described in this Privacy Policy.

 ## 1. Information We Collect